-We used a risk register designed to monitor and progress our risk mitigation action plans in the event suppliers do not complete the conflict minerals reporting template.
-We used the risk register to capture our actions for suppliers that do not complete the conflict minerals reporting template.
+We use a risk register designed to monitor and progress our risk mitigation action plans in the event suppliers do not complete the conflict minerals reporting template.
+We use the risk register to capture our actions for suppliers that do not complete the conflict minerals reporting template.

-May 26, 2022
+May 26, 2023

-We used a detailed risk management plan to improve supplier responses that were incomplete or inaccurate.
-We also used the risk management plan to capture our responses to risks identified in our supply chain.
-We then referred identified suppliers to our conflict minerals policy outlining our supply chain practice expectations.
+We use a detailed risk management plan to improve supplier responses that were incomplete or inaccurate.
+We also use the risk management plan to capture our responses to risks identified in our supply chain.
+We then refer identified suppliers to our conflict minerals policy outlining our supply chain practice expectations.